bakedziti420/tdd-and-mocha/readme.md

 ### Why is this important?

 Test Driven Development leads to better code.
-TDD is extremely helpful when implimenting software according to predefined specifications and expectations.
+TDD is extremely helpful when implementing software according to predefined specifications and expectations.
 Previously, we've run tests and passed them; now, we'll see how to write them.

 ### What are the objectives?
 *After this workshop, developers will be able to:*